vaibhavamane/HR-Analytics/README.md

 4) Average Working years for each Departments
 5) Job Role VS Work Life Balance
 6) Attrition rate VS Year since last promotion relation

+• Conducted A Detailed Analysis Of Human Resourse Data To Identify Employee Retention And Engagement
+• Developed A Report Using Excel And Power Bi To Present The Findings To The Management Team.
+• Analyze And Produce Trend Reports Required By Hr And Businesses Partners
+• Optimizing Recruitment And Talent Acquisition.